 Loneliness is not only a component of human nature.
 Sometimes people feel lonely because they’re affected by others.
 Loneliness is contagious.
 People who are not lonely tend to become lonelier if they are around lonely people, according to research.

-Signs Of Loneliness
+6 Critical Signs Of Loneliness To Watch Out For

+The video above shows 5 signs you need to check in on someone’s mental health!
 Loneliness is a universal human emotion that is both complex and unique to each individual.
 Because it has no single common cause, the prevention and treatment of this potentially damaging state of mind can vary dramatically.
 Having said that, it is vital to know the common symptoms of loneliness.

 - Loss of restful sleep: According to research published in the journal Sleep, loneliness can wreck your chances of getting a restful night’s sleep